FelixBer/FindFunc/README.md

 # FindFunc: Advanced Filtering/Finding of Functions in IDA Pro

 FindFunc is an IDA Pro plugin to find code functions that contain a certain assembly or byte pattern, reference a certain name or string, or conform to various other constraints.

-This is not a competitor to tools like Diaphora or BinNavi, but it is ideal to find a known function in a new binary for cases where classical bindiffing fails.
+FindFunc won third place in the [2022 HexRays IDA Pro Plugin Contest](https://hex-rays.com/contests_details/contest2022)!

 ![ffmain](./img/ffmain.png)